devikaranisk/Mental-Health-Analysis/README.md

 📖 Introduction

-This project is a Flask-based machine learning web application that analyzes adolescent mental health.
+A Flask-based machine learning for mental health analysis.
+Supports text, video, and symptom form inputs for condition prediction.
+Includes client registration, authentication, storage of doctor/parent contacts, and an integrated 108 emergency support option.
 It supports multi-modal inputs:

 ✅ Text-based input